 14 Ways to Teach Kids About Money

-Lead by Example: Explain what you are doing when you write a check, use an ATM card, or pay for groceries.
+Lead by Example: Explain what you are doing when you write a check, use an ATM card, and pay for groceries.
+Avoid actions such as making an impulse buys, and tell the kids you're going to wait one day instead and see if you really want to make the purchase.
 Kids are very observant and will learn many of their money concepts by watching you and copying your behavior.

 Use an Allowance: When children receive an allowance they must learn very basic budgeting and rationing skills.
 As they manage their allowance money, their money management skills will improve.

-Allow Them to Make Mistakes: Let your children waste their money and make mistakes with their money.
+Allow Them to Make Mistakes: Let your children make their own spending decisions, even if it means making mistakes and wasting their money.
 It's a valuable teaching tool.
 However, be ready to step in and help guide them when they need it.

 Teach Your Teens About Credit: Help your children understand the concept of delayed gratification and the pros and cons of buying on credit.